leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/tables.md

 | Array (REPEATED) | list of elements of another type.
 Elements maintain order, list can be empty, cannot be persisted as  NULL, cannot directly create an array of arrays |
 | Struct (RECORD) | representation made up of multiple leaf fields (like a JSON).
 Structs can contain all other types including other structs.
 Leaf fields can be anonymous (meaning they don’t have a specified name, but they do have a type) or have a named type plus identifier |

+<a href="https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types" class="button">Details on Data Types</a>

 ## Managed (Native tables)

-Managed tables are tables that are backed by native BigQuery storage, which we’ll dive deeper into in later modules.
+Managed tables are tables that are backed by native BigQuery storage, which we’ll dive deeper into in [later modules](#).
 With managed tables, a user defines basic logical constraints in BigQuery (e.g. schema, lifecycle) and the system manages the details.
-Here we will discuss basic concepts related to managed tables, we go into more details on storage and optimization in the [Storage Internals Module](#)

 ![image]({{site.baseurl}}/assets/images/tables.png){: style="float: right;width: 50%; margin-left: 40px; margin-bottom: 0px; margin-top: 20px"}